SubramanyaKS/SubramanyaKS.github.io/README.md

 ## Demo

-You can see the demo of website by click on below link.
+The website is hosted on github pages.click on below link to view.

 [Website](https://subramanyaks.github.io/)